JoseRivera12/JoseRivera12/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning docker, kubernetes, improving my algorithm skills and web development.
+- 🌱 I am currently improving my skills in algorithms and data structures, also learning web development.
-- 👯 I’m looking to collaborate on community projects!
 - 🤔 I’m looking for help with open source.
-- 💬 Ask me about flask, django.
+- 💬 Ask me about web development.
 - 📫 How to reach me: email or LinkedIn.
 - 😄 Pronouns: he/him.
 - ⚡ Fun fact: One of my favorite things to do is play videogames.